Addressing the Housing Needs of People with Spinal Cord Injury / Dysfunction

 WE ARE LOOKING FOR PEOPLE WITH SPINAL CORD INJURY / DYSFUNCTION (SCI-D), FAMILY MEMBERS & PROFESSIONALS TO TAKE PART IN A STUDY EXPLORING HOUSING NEEDS.

-This qualitative study is asking members of the SCI/D community to take part in a 1 hour interview or focus group to discuss:
+This qualitative study is asking members of the SCI/D community to take part in a 45 minute online or phone survey:

 This project is part of a larger initiative to develop a Tool-Kit to help people with SCI/D optimize their housing.